wazo-platform/wazo-doc/source/api_sdk/subroutine.rst

 What is it ?
 ============

-The preprocess subroutine is for enhanced the xivo functionnalities with the Asterisk dialplan.
-You can enhanced this fonctionnality :
+The preprocess subroutine allows you to enhance XiVO features through the Asterisk dialplan.
+Features that can be enhanced are :

 * User
 * Group